 |Degree Fields||Ayurveda; individuals with professional degrees may study medicine, naturopathy, Chinese medicine and acupuncture, homeopathy or related fields|

-|Licensure||Licensure isn't required in order to practice Ayurveda*, but medical professionals must be licensed**|
+|Licensure||None required to practice; medical professionals must be licensed|

-|Key Skills||Clinical observation skills; visual, tactile and olfactory acuity*|
+|Key Skills||Clinical observation skills; visual, tactile and olfactory acuity; knowledge of Sanskrit|

-Step 1: Earn a Bachelor's Degree
+Step 1: Bachelor's Degree

-Step 2: Complete a Professional Program
+Step 2: Professional Program

 After earning a bachelor's degree, students may pursue professional training in the medical specialty of their choice.
 Possibilities include Doctor of Medicine (MD), Doctor of Chiropractic (DC), Doctor of Naturopathy (ND) and acupuncture programs, among others.
 Regardless of the medical discipline chosen, all of these programs incorporate lecture-based courses and extensive clinical practice.

-Step 3: Obtain Licensure
+Step 3: Licensing

 Doctors, nurses, acupuncturists, chiropractors and other medical practitioners must all be licensed to work within the U.S. Each medical practitioner license has different eligibility requirements, but most require completion of an approved degree program and a minimum amount of clinical experience with patients.
 After meeting eligibility requirements, most medical practitioners must pass one or more exams according to their specialty.

-Step 4: Complete an Ayurveda Program
+Step 4: Ayurveda Program

-In Ayurveda training programs, students learn about doshas, yoga techniques, herbal therapies and healthy dietary practices; clinical internships are often required.
+In Ayurveda training programs, students learn about doshas, yoga techniques, herbal therapies and healthy dietary practices.
+Clinical internships are often required.
 Schools may offer basic and advanced program levels, and each level can take 3-6 months to complete.
 In some cases, students may need to take a college-level anatomy and physiology course prior to enrollment.

-Step 5: Fulfill Continuing Education Requirements
+Step 5: Continuing Education

 For Ayurveda practitioners who are also licensed medical professionals, participation in continuing education coursework on a regular basis is required.
 Completion of some Ayurveda training programs may count toward continuing education requirements.

-- Join NAMA as a practitioner.
 Students who complete a 500-hour NAMA-approved Ayurveda program qualify for practitioner membership.
 Practitioners are listed in the organization's online referral directory and have access to practitioner-only events.
 In some cases, graduates of non-approved programs may also qualify for practitioner membership if their programs meet NAMA's standards.